contivpp/contivpp-site/content/blog/contiv-vpp-API-topology-example.md

 	addressable outside of the node itself.
 The only requirement is that this subnet should not collide with any other IPAM subnet.

-So VPP-IP addresses facing pods are always 10.2.1.x/32 on any node.
+So, VPP-IP addresses facing pods are always 10.2.1.x/32 on any node.
 We need this because the other end of an interface (i.e. tap) is the IP address of a pod.

 ## Finding the POD-IP address

-So how do we find it.
+How do we discover the IP address of the pod?
 This contiv-netctl command provides the answer.

 	vagrant@k8s-master:~$contiv-netctl pods